 LinkedIn can help MBA applicants in numerous ways.
 You can bolster your candidacy while providing a multi-dimensional view of yourself to the admissions committee and future recruiters.
 Isn’t it time you revisited your profile to make sure it’s MBA-ready?

-Whether you need to professionalize an existing profile or develop a presence on an entirely new platform, SBC can provide informed direction on which steps to take.
-For a b-school applicant, proper management of social media channels can also help you expand the scope of your application without infringing on limited essay word counts.
+Whether you need to professionalize an existing profile or develop a presence on an entirely new platform, Stacy Blackman Consulting can provide informed direction on which steps to take.
+For a B-school applicant, proper management of social media channels can also help you expand the scope of your application without infringing on limited essay word counts.

 Learn more about the SBC Social Media Strategy Review, and you can set yourself up for a lifetime of online social success.